f-ares/entanglement/README.md

 that contains the entries of a row of the correlation matrix.
 This file can be read with the C programs included.
-These programs construct the entire correlation matrix from the entries of this file, compute its spectrum and, finally, the Rényi entanglement entropy, whose value is written in another ".dat" file.
+These programs construct the entire correlation matrix from the entries of this file, compute its spectrum and, finally, the von Neumann and Rényi entanglement entropies, whose values are written in another ".dat" file.
 Those that end with "disjoint_#.c" compute the entanglement entropy of "#" disjoint intervals.

 The repository is divided into three folders.
 The codes in each one are prepared to compute the entanglement entropy in a different particular